silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 * `--recipe-core-constraint` defines your SilverStripe release version (optional, will default to the most recent stable release).
 * `--cwp-constraint` can be used instead `--recipe-core-constraint` when upgrading a CWP project.
 * `--namespace` allows you to specify how your project will be namespaced (optional).
-* `--psr4` allows you to specify that your project structure respect the PSR-4 standard and to use sub-namespaces.
+* `--psr4` allows you to specify that your project structure respects the PSR-4 standard and to automatically use sub-namespaces.
 * `--skip-add-namespace` allows you to skip the `add-namespace` command.
 * `--skip-reorganise` allows you to skip the `reorganise` command.
 * `--skip-webroot` allows you to skip the `webroot` command.

 ### Branching your project

-Setting a dedicated branch in your source control system to track your upgrade work can help you manage your upgrade.
+Creating a dedicated branch in your source version control system to track your upgrade work can help you manage your upgrade.
 If you're upgrading a big project, you should consider creating individual branches or commits for each step.

 ## Step 1 - Upgrade your dependencies {#step1}